flyntwp/flynt/README.md

 Flynt solves this with the `resizeDynamic` filter.
 This filter only generates images when the image is requested, rather than when the page is loaded.

 All of the generated images are stored in `uploads/dynamic`.
-If you want to manually regenarate all of these images you can delete this folder and the next time an image is requested it will be regenerated.
+If you want to manually regenerate all of these images you can delete this folder and the next time an image is requested it will be regenerated.

 `resizeDynamic` also creates a WebP file of each image it resizes.
 For this to work, it adds a rewrite rule to `.htaccess` so that Apache will automatically serve the WebP version to all browsers that support it.